 Also think about wild mammals in nature.
 They have to physically work for their food.
 But cats (and other pets) have a royal time as they get food without any effort.
 Some cats’ bowls even stay full, just in case they get hungry or the owner isn’t there to feed them.
 Hunting and gathering for humans and pets have practically gone out the window.
 Survival, in terms of available resources, is easy.

+The conclusion?
 Humans are the main reason cats become obese.
-Other reasons include: